Probably the most social time for Thais is the mealtime. They enjoy their leisurely meals along with laughter and good chat that can last for hours.

 The spoon is the primary utensil in Thai’s kitchen.
 In Thailand, most of the food is eaten only with a spoon held in the right hand, with a little help of the fork in the left hand.
 The food is prepared in bite-size pieces and a knife is never used in Thai’s meals.
 If you do sometimes need to cut the food you’ll do that with the side of a spoon.
 The fork is there to scoop up the food and push it into the spoon.

-Only noodles are eaten with chopsticks and the rice in Thailand is eaten with a spoon or the sticky one is eaten with the right hand.
+Only noodles in Thailand are eaten with chopsticks and rice is eaten with a spoon or the sticky one with a right hand.
 You should eat sticky rice by compressing it in the hand, rolling it among your fingers and then push it with the thumb into the mouth.
 There should be a bowl of water on the table to wash your fingers when done eating rice.

 The left hand in many of the Asian cultures is considered a filthy one that we use it when going to the toilet and that’s why eating with a left hand or placing it on the table is considered as very inappropriate.